JieyuZ2/wrench/README.md

 conda env create -f environment.yml source activate wrench
 ```
-If this not working, check out this [wiki page](https://github.com/JieyuZ2/wrench/wiki/Environment-Installation)
+If this not working or you want to use only a subset of modules of Wrench, check out this [wiki page](https://github.com/JieyuZ2/wrench/wiki/Environment-Installation)

 ## 🔧 Available Datasets